This post was last updated on 6/13/2019

-The bright side was that they made us learn our lesson.
-Since then, we secure our websites in every way we can.
+The bright side was that they made me learn my lesson.
+Since then, I secure my WordPress websites in every way I can.

 Here are some of its main features:

-- Backup schedule;
+- Automatic backup schedule;

-3. WordPress SEO by Yoast
+3. Yoast SEO

-I wouldn’t use any other SEO plugin even if you’d pay me to.
+I wouldn’t use any other WordPress SEO plugin even if you’d pay me to.

 - Titles: You can set patterns for your page titles in just a few seconds;